 We have a HUGE garden and vegetable area that needs tending to on a daily basis. there are many maintenance jobs at the Cottages.... painting, sanding, general DIY.

 We have guests staying on most days and help with giving them advice about the local area and taking them on walks to local villages and monasteries is often needed (this is mostly applicable to longer-stay workaways)

-There is a local school that would welcome a visit from you for a few days for a cultural exchange and basic teaching (subject to approval by the headmaster).
 A stay with us will be fully immersive and you will be required to do a bit of everything.